President and CEO, firstname.lastname@example.org

 Courtney received her Bachelors of Science in Sustainablity at Arizona State University and her Masters of Science in Environmental Studies from Antioch University New England.

-During her free time, Courtney enjoys spending time with her three cats, playing golf, camping and cheering on her Arizona Cardinals.
+During her free time, Courtney enjoys spending time with her two cats, playing golf, camping and cheering on her Arizona Cardinals.

 Suzanne Giles Simon